tim-peterson/R-graphing-statistics/README.md

 ## Statistics

-Run ANOVA - analysis of variance - statistically test. [more details](https://github.com/tim-peterson/R-graphing-statistics/blob/master/Analysis%20of%20variance.pdf).
+Run ANOVA - analysis of variance - statistically test.
+[More details](https://github.com/tim-peterson/R-graphing-statistics/blob/master/Analysis%20of%20variance.pdf).
 You'll notice I intentionally gave the header columns bad names so that you can see a more real world scenario. `BV/TV%` needs to be escaped using backticks `` ` `` and the groups column didn't have a header name so R filled in `X2` for us.
-See "Notes" at the bottom to learn more about `factor()` and the tilde `~`.
+See [Notes](#notes) at the bottom to learn more about `factor()` and the tilde `~`.

 ``result=aov(`BV/TV%`~factor(X2),data=bvtv)``